 When product availability exceeds demand in a buyer's market, businesses may engage in the "hard sell," in which salespeople aggressively push their wares.
 This selling orientation means that management views marketing as a sales function, or a way to move products out of warehouses so that inventories don't pile up.
 The selling orientation gained in popularity a short while after World War II ended and prevailed well into the 1950s.
-But consumers as a rule don't like to be pushed, and the hard sell gave marketing production orientation selling orientation
+But consumers as a rule don't like to be pushed, and the hard sell gave marketing a bad image.

 Companies that still follow a selling orientation tend to be more successful at making one-time sales rather than at building repeat business.
 We are most likely to find this focus among companies that sell unsought goods-products that people don't tend to buy without some prodding.
-For example, most of us aren't exactly "dying" to shop for cemetery plots,
+For example, most of us aren't exactly "dying" to shop for cemetery plots, so some encouragement may be necessary to splurge on a final resting place.
+Even in these categories, however, we still may find that competitors try to stay on top of consumers' evolving needs.
+That's why we see the rise in popularity of eco burials that avoid embalming and encourage cremation and also online funerals that stream images of the loved one on the Internet.